Asian Smokeshow Dannie Riel Shows Off Yoga Skills In Skimpy Red Bikini

 “I wish I could do this I’ll probably fall but awesome.
 You are gorgeous,” another Instagrammer gushed.

-Previously, The Inquisitr shared that the model sizzled in another smoking hot look, that time in a short video clip.
+Previously, The Inquisitr shared that the model sizzled in another smoking hot look for a short video clip.
 Once again, she tagged herself in Hawaii where she could be seen on a balcony holding a huge bottle of Grey Goose and taking a big swig.
 She left very little to the imagination in a black string bikini, showcasing plenty of cleavage.
 That post also earned her a ton of attention from her legion of fans.